Already bored while self-quarantining? Social distancing got you longing for some interaction? We can help!

 Memberships start at just $25 per year to support the Bainbridge Humane Society.
 A membership application may be filled out online or downloaded to fill out and mail.
 Membership donations may be made by paypal or check.
 Go To Membership Application

-The Bainbridge Humane Society accepts volunteers Monday-Saturday starting at 11AM and ending at 3:30PM.
+The Bainbridge Humane Society accepts volunteers Monday-Saturday starting at 11AM and ending at 3:30PM by appointment.
 Volunteers 16 years of age and older do not need a parent or guardian present, but any person under the age of 16 must have a parent or guardian present with them the entire time they are volunteering.
 Please wear clothing that you would not mind if it got dirty and closed toe shoes.
 You will be asked to read and sign our volunteer waiver and provide contact information.

 Throughout our site you will see some of our beloved animals labeled as “Old Timers”.
 This does not mean they are old in age, just that they have been in our shelter longer than others and their time is running out.